anima-wg/brski-cloud/anima-brski-cloud.md

 {{BRSKI, Section 10.7}} and Section 11.5 and 11.6 detail some additional considerations about device vs manufacturer life span.

-The well-known URL that is used is specified by the manufacturer when designing it's firmware, and is therefore completely under the manufacturer's control.
+The well-known URL that is used is specified by the manufacturer when designing its firmware, and is therefore completely under the manufacturer's control.
 If the manufacturer wishes to change the URL, or discontinue the service, then the manufacturer will need to arrange for a firmware update where appropriate changes are made.

 # IANA Considerations